juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/04 Modifying Data.md

-# WordPress Data Layer and wp.data: Modifying Data
+# 7.4: Modifying Data

 In this lesson, we'll explore how to modify data using the WordPress Data Layer and wp.data module, focusing on updating post settings and options, managing nonces, and security considerations.

 The WordPress Data Layer provides a powerful way to modify data in the block editor environment.
-The `useDispatch` hook is the recommended method for dispatching actions to update the state.
+The [`useDispatch`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#usedispatch) hook is the recommended method for dispatching actions to update the state.

 ## Using useDispatch

-The `useDispatch` hook allows you to access the dispatch functions (actions) for a specific store.
+The [`useDispatch`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#usedispatch) hook allows you to access the dispatch functions (actions) for a specific store.
 Here's an example of how to use it to update post title:

 ```javascript
 import { useDispatch } from "@wordpress/data";